THEATRE AT CHATEAU D'AIX

 Oliver, writer, actor and director, received his training at London's Royal Academy of Dramatic Art (RADA) in London.
 He has worked in film, theatre and television for many years.
 His first full-length play Europe After the Rain was winner of the Mercury Playwright Award and shortlisted for Out Of Joint’s WiT Award and the Papatango Playwright Award.
 It was produced at the Mercury Theatre in April 2018 and described as a “feverish, fiercely relevant satire...a highly promising debut” and “a darkly surreal, highly theatrical exploration of the world we live in now” (The Stage).
 It has since been translated into Russian, and in 2020 was performed at the Goethe Institute.

-In 2018, with director Vladimir Shcherban, Oliver set up HUNCH theatre with the aim of mixing European and British theatre aesthetics and practices.
+In 2018, with director Vladimir Shcherban, Oliver set up HUNCHtheatre with the aim of mixing European and British theatre aesthetics and practices.
 Their celebrated production of Mikhail Lermontov’s novel A Hero of Our Time was performed at the Edinburgh Festival, London's Arcola, and at theatres in St Petersburg, Cologne and Mogliev.
 The play was listed as one of the best pieces of theatre of 2018 by Broadway World, hailed as “a vision of what theatre should be” (The Spectator), and “a blistering feat of storytelling” (The Stage).
-Oliver's acclaimed one man show Pass the Hat played in London's West End in 2022.
+Oliver's acclaimed one man show Pass the Hat played in London's West End in 2022 and again in 2024.

 Florence Roberts

-Florence has recently produced, written and directed two short films, Finding an Audience and Getting To Know You, in which she also stars.
-Last summer she guest-featured for In A Landscape: Classical Music in the Wild in Oregon, reading poetry and prose.
-She has read for Words & Music and Free Thinking on BBC Radio 3.
+In 2023 she guest-featured for In A Landscape: Classical Music in the Wild in Oregon, U.S., reading poetry and prose alongside pianist Hunter Noack.
+She has also read for Words & Music and Free Thinking on BBC Radio 3.

 Grace Andrews